GreyPoupon24/Robot/README.md

 POWER SUPPLY

-the robot is powered using four AA batteries to create a 6V source and one 9V batteries to create a 9V source.
+the robot is powered using four AA batteries to create a 6V source and one 9V battery to create a 9V source.

 The 6V batteries power the electromagnet, the H bridges, and the servo motors.

 The 9V battery is stepped down to 5v and then 3.3v through voltage regulators

-5V is used to power the Colpitt's osscilaotr for the metal detector and the OP-amp for the perimeter detctors
+5V is used to power the Colpitts oscillator for the metal detector and the OP-amp for the perimeter detectors

 3.3V is used to power the PIC32 and joysticks.